About Procurement Australia

 A founding Director of Procurement Australasia, Ken is a civil engineer, town planner and company director.
 With extensive experience as a Chief Executive, City Engineer and Consultant in Local Government, Ken is a sessional member of the Victorian Civil and Administrative Tribuna

 Stephen brings to the Board extensive experience in local government management, as well as broad management expertise developed over several years.

-Chief Executive Officer, Yarra City
+Chief Executive Officer, Homes Melbourne, City of Melbourne

 Vijaya Vaidyanath is the CEO of the City of Yarra in Melbourne.
 Prior to this role, Vijaya spent close to a decade as CEO at Waitakere City Council, a very large metro City in New Zealand and as the CEO of Rodney District Council in New Zealand.
 She also worked for 15 years as a senior Executive in the Reserve Bank in India with brief stints in the USA before migrating to New Zealand.

 Tricia Klinger joined the Procurement Australasia Ltd Board in 2019.
 She brings to the board over 20 years’ leadership experience in corporate governance, marketing strategy, reputation management and customer cantered product innovation with leading brands in both Australia and Asia, most recently as General Manager Communications and Stakeholders at the NRMA.

 Chief Executive Officer, City of Casey

 With 31 years’ senior leadership experience, Glenn has been the City of Casey CEO since September 2018 having previously been CEO of Yarra Ranges Council for 10 years and CEO of Baw Baw and Colac Otway Councils.
 Glenn is a member of the Resilient Melbourne Strategy Steering Group and a Director of the Casey Cardinia Foundation.